 Instead of celebrating the heroism of the rich and powerful whose deeds are often glorified in history, the sculpture aims to lionise the modest heroism of simply growing up.

-The prime location of the sculpture, just outside the National Gallery, means that it could be ideal for tourists staying in nearby central London hotels.
+The prime location of the sculpture, just outside the National Gallery, means that it could be ideal for tourists staying in nearby The Montcalm London Marble Arch hotel.

 Announcing the imminent unveiling of the commission, Boris Johnson, the mayor of London said that the fourth plinth remains an extraordinary “crucible” for contemporary art.